Oops! Something went wrong while submitting the form.

 1. Define Objectives

 Start with a clear problem statement and well defined objectives.
-For example, “develop a highly accurate question-answering model with strong generalization abilities and evaluation on benchmark datasets”.
+For example, “develop a highly accurate question-answering model with strong generalization abilities and evaluate it on benchmark datasets”.

 2. Data Collection